Black-capped kingfisher

 The black-capped kingfisher (Halcyon pileata) is a tree kingfisher which is widely distributed in tropical Asia from India east to China, Korea and Southeast Asia.
 This most northerly of the tree kingfishers is resident over much of its range, but northern populations are migratory, wintering south of their range in Sri Lanka, Thailand, Borneo and Java.
 It is distinctive in having a black cap that contrasts with the whitish throat, purple-blue wings and the coral red bill.
 The species is mainly found in coastal and mangrove habitats but can sometimes be found far inland.

 Taxonomy

 The black-capped kingfisher was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux in 1780.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle, which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name, but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Alcedo pileata in his catalogue of the Planches Enluminées.
 The type locality is China.
-The present genus Halcyon was introduced by the English naturalist and artist William John Swainson in 1821.
+The present genus Halcyon was introduced by the English naturalist and artist William Swainson in 1821.
 Halcyon is a name for a bird in Greek mythology generally associated with the kingfisher.
 The specific epithet pileata is from the Latin pileatus meaning '-capped'.
 The species is monotypic.